maths/moodle-qtype_stack/doc/en/Authoring/Answer_Tests/Rule_based.md

 This test allows question authors to create equivalence classes based on equality up to associativity and commutativity with the addition of optional rules.
 For example, the teacher can include the identity operations of addition and multiplication: \(0+ x\rightarrow x\) and \(1\times x\rightarrow x\).
 This makes it much easier to establish things like \(0-1\times i\) is equivalent to \(-i\).
 However, more general integer arithmetic is still not automatically included so \(2\times 3 \neq 6\).

-This test always assumes associativity and commutativity of addition and multiplication.
+This test always assumes associativity of addition and multiplication.
+By default the test assumes commutativity of addition and multiplication, but this can be dropped.
 Essentially this test extends the `EqualComAss` test by adding in additional rules.
 Without assumptions of commutativity and associativity we would need all sorts of additional rules, such as \(x+0 \rightarrow x\), since without commutativity this would not be captured by the rule `zeroAdd`, i.e. \(0+x \rightarrow x\).
 Furthermore, the way `EqualComAss` deals with unary minus and division make associativity and commutativity difficult to add in their pure form.

 Each rule is a named function in Maxima, and each rule has an associated predicate function to decide if the rule is applicable at the top level of an expression.
 E.g. `zeroAddp(0+x)` would return `true` and `zeroAdd(0+x)` would return `x`.